-Get 50% OFF your starter box!
+Hey Ollie blog readers!
+We’re offering you an exclusive 60% OFF your starter box!
 Try now!

 Whether you’re bringing a puppy home for the first time or adopting an older dog, a crate is one of the handiest tools you can have as a pet parent.
-And don’t worry: Crating your dog isn’t cruel.
+And don’t worry: cCrate training your puppy or dog isn’t cruel.
 In fact, most trainers and veterinarians recommend it.
-“I’m not aware of a single professional dog trainer who does not crate his or her dogs,” says Scott Sheaffer, CDBC, CPDT-KA, a dog behavior specialist and founder of USA Dog Behavior.
+“I’m not aware of a single professional dog trainer who does not crate his or her dogs,” says Scott Sheaffer, CDBC, CPDT-KA, a dog behavior specialist.
 “Every single one, including myself, crates their dogs.”

-And while there’s no doubt crate training is convenient for you (it’s one of the easiest ways to house break your pup—and keep them out of trouble!), it’s also good for your dog.
+And while there’s no doubt crate training is convenient for you (it’s one of the easiest ways to housebreak your pup—and keep them out of trouble), it’s also good for your dog.
 “A crate uses a dog’s natural instinct to create a safe space for them to relax,” says Sheaffer.
 “They like living in dens, and once they feel comfortable, you’ll see a dog walk into and spend time in a crate on their own.”

 So what’s the best way to crate train your dog?
-Here, Sheaffer explains how to make it a pain-free process, no matter the age or life stage of your pup.
+Here, Sheaffer explains how to crate train a puppy or dog, and make it a pain-free process, no matter your dog’s age or life stage.

-“You want a crate that’s big enough for your dog to stand up and turn around without hitting their head on the top of the crate—no bigger,” says Sheaffer.
+“You want a crate that’s big enough for your dog to stand up and turn around without hitting their head on the top of the crate—no bigger,” says Scott Sheaffer, founder of USA Dog Behavior.
 “We’re going for a den feel, and you don’t want a big den.”
 While most people use wire crates, covered crates with a vented plastic lid are actually best.
 “If you do have a wire crate, cover the top and sides with a towel or a blanket so it feels more like a den.”
 And make sure the inside is comfy, too.
 “A helpful tool is an old blanket or quilt,” says Sheaffer.
 “Wad the blanket up into a sort of nest, and your dog will love it.”

-Dogs are meant to be with people, so “besides sleeping, your dog should be in the crate for no more than six hours at a time,” says Sheaffer.
-Start by crating your pup for short intervals—anywhere from a few minutes to a few hours.
-Every dog is different so pay attention to their body language to determine when they need to come out.
-And be on the lookout for signs of separation anxiety.
 Vocalizing, defecating and urinating in the crate, corner digging in the crate, and biting the sides of the crate are all stress behaviors.
-If you think your dog may suffer from separation anxiety, make an appointment with a trainer to address it, recommends Sheaffer.
-“Separation anxiety is a complex issue with no quick fix,” he explains.
+If you think your dog may suffer from separation anxiety, make an appointment with a trainer to address it, Sheaffer recommends “Separation anxiety is a complex issue with no quick fix,” he explains.
 “The crate keeps the dog from injuring themself or damaging the property but it isn’t the answer for separation anxiety.”

-“The number one mistake people make with crate training is moving too fast,” says Sheaffer.
+“The number one mistake people make with crate training is moving too fast,” says Scott Sheaffer.
 “Remember, your dog doesn’t understand English so take it easy.
 You wouldn’t expect your child to be potty trained in a day.”
 Generally, it’s easier to crate train a puppy but adult dogs can be acclimated to a crate, too.
-Just be sure to use the same, slow moving technique you’d use with a puppy.
+Just be sure to use the same, slow-moving training technique you’d use with a puppy.
 While the amount of time it takes to crate train your dog will depend on the pup, Sheaffer says to give the process about a month.
 “The responsibility is 50-50,” he notes.
 “The owner being consistent is half of the equation.”

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.